SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 }
 ```

-You also can use other Microsoft Graph Toolkit components in your widget.
-For more information about Microsoft Graph Toolkit components, please refer to [this document](https://learn.microsoft.com/en-us/graph/toolkit/overview).
+Additionally, alternative Microsoft Graph Toolkit components can also be utilized within your widget.
+For further details regarding Microsoft Graph Toolkit components, please consult [this document](https://learn.microsoft.com/en-us/graph/toolkit/overview).

-### Step 4: Add the widget to dashboard layout
+### Step 4: Incorporate the widget into the dashboard layout

-Include the new widget in your dashboard file.
+Integrate the newly created widget into your dashboard file.

 ```tsx
 ...